Meet our team

-Melissa Norberg is a registered clinical psychologist who treats anxiety, specifically obsessive-compulsive and related disorders and phobias.
+Melissa Norberg treats anxiety, specifically obsessive-compulsive and related disorders and phobias.
 She provides exposure and response prevention, the gold standard treatment for these conditions.
 As current evidence suggests that exposures need to target core fears, Dr Norberg encourages her clients to work up to exposing themselves to their most feared situations.
 Sessions with Dr Norberg typically last 90 minutes to allow sufficient time for clients to successfully exposure assignments.

 Melissa also works as an academic for the Department of Psychology and researcher at the Centre for Emotional Health.
 Her research involves finding methods to improve treatment and reduce sources of relapse.

 Doctor Ella Oar, Clinical Psychologist

-Ella is a clinical psychologist who is passionate about working with children and families.
+Ella is passionate about working with children and families.
 She completed her undergraduate training, followed by Doctor of Clinical Psychology at Griffith University.
 After her professional doctorate she travelled to the United States and undertook a research fellowship with Professor Thomas Ollendick at the Child Study Centre, Virginia Tech University where she received specialist training in the delivery of intensive cognitive behavioural treatments for childhood phobias and Obsessive Compulsive Disorder (OCD).
 Upon returning to Australia she commenced a PhD at Griffith University examining the effectiveness of an intensive treatment for Blood-Injection-Injury phobia in children and adolescents.

 Ella has experience working with children and teenagers both individually and in groups within community, hospital and school settings.
 These experiences have given her the opportunity to work with a broad range of psychological concerns affecting children and their families.

 Lesley Smyth, Clinical Psychologist

 Her philosophy is that the process of psychological therapy is a collaborative one: the therapist assists the client by providing skills, a listening ear and sometimes an alternative perspective; but the client is always the expert on his/her own life.
 Her training is solidly based in Cognitive Behavioural Therapy (CBT) but she also utilises other approaches including Acceptance and Commitment Therapy (ACT), mindfulness and where appropriate a dash of humour.